nicvagn/NicLink/README.md

 ## gotchas

 - if: ModuleNotFoundError: No module named 'niclink' make sure your venv is setup, with the .pth file configured.

 - Make sure you are in said venv

-- make sure you can build the community fork of EasyLinkSDK because I use a basically unmodified version, just w python bindings
+- make sure you can build the community fork of EasyLinkSDK because I use this with slight modification, just w python bindings
   Link: `https://github.com/miguno/EasyLinkSDK`

 - if you need, install python3.12 from "deadsnakes" google is your bud.

 - if cmake can not find your PYTHON_INCLUDE_DIR OR PYTHON_LIBRARIES:
   ````bash:
         cmake ../src \